Hyperemesis Gravidarum (Morning Sickness x 100)

 Support

 After experiencing hyperemesis gravidarum three times, I have lived and learned it inside and out and devote myself to helping others with this awful condition.
-Sometimes I do this by writing; other times by phone or email support.
-One time I helped a woman who had it here in Vermont by dropping food and peppermint tea and helping her in various ways.
+Sometimes I do this by writing; sometimes by phone or email support.
+One time I helped a woman in Vermont by dropping food and peppermint tea and helping her in various ways.
 There is a death kind of quiet in the home with a mom suffering HG.
 Please share this post because there is not enough help for women with HG.

-If you know a woman in the throes of severe morning sickness – HELP HER.
+If you know a woman in the throes of severe morning sickness – please help her.
 By doing so, you can stop a condition which, left to itself, can require hospitalization.
 Dehydration and becoming malnourished can occur after only 1-2 days of persistent vomiting.
 Watch for this and notify doctor.
-There can be underlying physical causes for severe vomiting during pregnancy, but don’t think for a minute that her vomiting is psychically based.
+There can be underlying physical causes for severe vomiting during pregnancy.
+Please do not believe her vomiting is psychically based.

 References